MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap5-useractivity.md

 # uap5:UserActivity

 ## Description
-Allows an app to opt out of engagement data tracking.
+Allows an app to specify the web site associated with this application for cross platform UserActivity publishing.

 ## Element Hierarchy
 <dl>